Mary Tins

 Well, I am very fond of my little tin collection, anyway.
 Here’s some photographs comparing them.

-Top - F and M 2014 Tommy's Tin - bottom - original Mary Tin
+Top - F and M 2014 Tommy's Tin - bottom - my first Mary Tin (the Sexton)

-Top F and M 2014 Tommy's Tin - bottom - Original Mary Tin
+Top F and M 2014 Tommy's Tin - bottom - My first Mary Tin

 top - reproduction commemorative tin - Middle - F and M 2014 Tommy's tin -